Main Menu (Mobile)- Block

 node:field_content_summary | entity_field

-Two major challenges in bioimaging using biosensors are 1) the relative dearth of strategies to measure biochemical events at the tissue scale and 2) multiplexing biosensors.
+Two major challenges in bioimaging using biosensors are 1) multiplexing biosensors and 2) the relative dearth of strategies to measure biochemical events at the tissue scale.

 node:body | entity_field

 Projects in the lab focus on tools that can be useful in this milieu.
-The lab is broadly interested in 1) developing protein engineering techniques to rapidly and efficiently generate high-performance biosensors and 2) using protein engineering and chemical biology to sense and manipulate intercellular interactions, metabolic flux, and signaling at the tissue scale.
+The lab is broadly interested in 1) developing protein engineering techniques to rapidly and efficiently generate high-performance biosensors and 2) using protein engineering and chemical biology to sense and manipulate metabolism and key biochemical processes occurring in tissues.
 We are currently exploring projects related to:

 • High-throughput assays and machine learning for protein engineering